anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

    **How the problem was solved:**
      - The ArrayLists blocks and bonusArray are declared as normal collections, which are not thread-safe and can cause problems if they are modified while they are being iterated over.
-Therefore, I declared both arrays as concurrent collections of type CopyOnWriteArrayList.
-This means that it is safe to modify the collections while you are iterating over it, so you will not get a ConcurrentModificationException.
+Therefore, I declared both arrays as concurrent collections of type CopyOnWriteArrayList. [lines 95-97, Model class] This means that it is safe to modify the collections while you are iterating over it, so you will not get a ConcurrentModificationException.

 7. **when the player loses all their lives, when Game Over is displayed, the hearts label is not updated to 0, remains at